artisan-roaster-scope/artisan/_pages/about.md

 ## Supporters

-The development of Artisan is supported by a growing number of companies and individuals that recognize its values for their customers and endeavors.
+The development of Artisan is supported by a growing number of companies and individuals that recognize its value for their customers and endeavors.

 {% include gallery %}